initialed85/bootstrap_mk5/README.md

         - Using the `add_routes` tool
             - Create routes for all 253 other possible nodes
         - Using the `castinator` tool
-            - Relay multicasts on port 13337 on eth0 to broadcasts on port 13338 on wave-data (and vice versa)
+            - Provide a bidirectional relay between UDP broadcasts on port 1337 on `eth0` and UDP broadcasts on port 13338 on `wave-data`

 ## What are the components?